Skip Ribbon Commands

 • Standard Medications

 Specialised investigations and non-standard medications required are not included and will be charged separately.
-This also applies to patients who go directly to the emergency departments of participating hospitals and the UCC.
+This also applies to patients who go directly to the ED/UCC of participating hospitals.

 Please note that there may be other services and procedures not mentioned above that are not included in the attendance fee.
-For more information, please enquire with the administrative staff at the emergency department of the respective hospitals.
+For more information, please enquire with the administrative staff at the ED/UCC of the respective hospitals.

 How does the GPFirst programme benefit patients?